NVIDIA Virtual PC (vPC): Sizing and GPU Selection Guide for Virtualized Workloads

 Deployment Best Practices

-The most successful deployments strike a balance between user density (scalability) and quality user experience.
-This is achieved when vPC virtual machines are used in production while objective measurements for adequate density sizing and subjective feedback from end-user’s experience are gathered.
+The most successful deployments balance user density (scalability) with quality user experience.
+This balance is achieved by using NVIDIA RTX vWS virtual machines in production while gathering objective measurements and subjective feedback from end users.

 Another benefit of performing a POC before deployment is that it enables a more accurate categorization of user behavior and GPU requirements for each virtual workstation.
 Customers often segment their end-users into user types for each application and bundle similar user types on a host.
 Light users can be supported on a smaller GPU and smaller profile size, while heavy users require more GPU resources, large profile size, and, may be best kept on an upgraded vGPU license like NVIDIA RTX Virtual Workstation (RTX vWS).